argilla-io/argilla/argilla/docs/community/contributor.md

 ---
-description: the Argilla Python SDK is the reference Argilla Python server SDK.
+description: This is a step-by-step guide to help you contribute to the Argilla project.
+We are excited to have you on board! 🚀
 hide:
   - footer
 ---